vyrti/quichash/README.md

 | SHA3-256 | 200-400 MB/s | Post-quantum |

 **Tips:**
+- Parallel processing is enabled by default (2-4x faster on multi-core)
-- Use `-p` for parallel (2-4x faster)
+- Use `--hdd` for old mechanical drives (sequential processing)
 - Use `-f` for large files (10-100x faster)
-- Use BLAKE3 for fastest crypto
+- BLAKE3 is the default algorithm (fastest cryptographic hash)
 - Compile with `RUSTFLAGS="-C target-cpu=native"` for best performance

 **Fast Mode Speedup:**